 |Venue:||Birkbeck, University of London|

-‘Race’ and ‘labour’ describe two of the great mobilising forces which shaped Germany in the modern world.
-This conference seeks to explore their interaction in a wide range of contexts.
-The chosen timeframe is deliberately broad, stretching from the transformation of agrarian society in the early nineteenth century to questions concerning labour and race in the Third Reich and post-war Germany.
+This three day international conference will examine ‘race’ and ‘labour’, two of the great mobilising forces which shaped Germany in the modern world, exploring their interaction in a wide range of contexts.
+The chosen timeframe is broad, stretching from the early nineteenth century to questions concerning labour and race in the Third Reich and post-war Germany.